rcman/BPI-F3/notes/readme.md

 # strings /dev/mmcblk2boot0 | grep "U-Boot 20"
 U-Boot 2022.04-lf_v2022.04_var01+gf6390c6805

+**This command actually works on the BPI-F3 K1.
+When you run it it reports back what's in that partition!**

  mmc extcsd read /dev/mmcblk2 | grep -A2 PARTITION_CONFIG
 Boot configuration bytes [PARTITION_CONFIG: 0x08]
  Boot Partition 1 enabled